 We provided services to more than 100,000 vulnerable children and adolescents to help them thrive and grow into productive and healthy adults.
 We also supported the selection, training, and mentoring of more than 1,500 community cadres who continue to play an integral role in empowering vulnerable families to obtain critical health and social services.

-We are the lead international technical assistance partner for two local consortia to lead USAID/PEPFAR projects aimed at scaling up evidence-based strategies for HIV and gender-based violence prevention and response services.
+Helping to strengthen local capacity, we are the lead international technical assistance partner for two local consortia to lead USAID/PEPFAR projects aimed at scaling up evidence-based strategies for HIV and gender-based violence prevention and response services.